-This relay uses an aluminum disk approximately 4 inches in diameter to sense and time overcurrent conditions, the disk slowly rotated by the torque generated from a set of electromagnet coils energized by current received from a current transformer (CT).
+This relay uses an aluminum disk approximately 4 inches in diameter to sense and time overcurrent conditions.
+The disk is slowly rotated by the torque generated from a set of electromagnet coils energized by current received from a current transformer (CT).
 In order for the disk to rotate at all, the coils’ induced torque must exceed the restraining torque applied on the disk’s shaft by a spiral spring.
 This amount of current necessary to overcome the spring’s torque is called the pickup current value for the induction relay.
 Current in excess of the pickup value causes the disk to slowly rotate, the speed of rotation being a function of current magnitude (more current = faster rotation).
 If the disk rotates all the way to its end-point, it closes an electrical contact to signal a “time-overcurrent” trip, causing the system’s circuit breaker to trip open and interrupt current.

 Protective relays such as this General Electric model were built to be “drawn out” of their sockets for easy maintenance and replacement.
 The relay shown in the above photograph has already been drawn out of its case for inspection.

 Later protective relay designs used electronic circuits rather than electromagnetic mechanisms to detect and time overcurrent conditions.
 This Basler model BE1-79M “reclosing” relay is illustrative of early solid-state generation protective relays:

 Like the earlier generation induction-disk relays, this electronic relay is also a “draw-out” style, permitting convenient maintenance and replacement.

 A more modern example of a protective relay is this Schweitzer Engineering Laboratories model 551 overcurrent/reclosing relay: